IndoNLP/indonlg/README.md

 *Baca README ini dalam [Bahasa Indonesia](README.id.md).*

 <b>IndoNLG</b> is a collection of Natural Language Generation (NLG) resources for Bahasa Indonesia with 6 kind of downstream tasks.
 We provide the code to reproduce the results and large pre-trained models (<b>IndoBART</b> and <b>IndoGPT</b>) trained with around 4 billion word corpus (<b>Indo4B-Plus</b>), around ~25 GB of text data.
-This project was initially started by a joint collaboration between universities and industry, such as Institut Teknologi Bandung, Universitas Multimedia Nusantara, The Hong Kong University of Science and Technology, Universitas Indonesia, Gojek, and Prosa.AI.
+This project was initially started by a joint collaboration between universities and industry, such as Institut Teknologi Bandung, Universitas Multimedia Nusantara, The Hong Kong University of Science and Technology, Universitas Indonesia, DeepMind, Gojek, and Prosa.AI.

 ## Research Paper
 IndoNLG has been accepted by EMNLP 2021 and you can find the details in our paper https://arxiv.org/abs/2104.08200.